dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/1-overview-dbt-python-snowpark.md

 ## What you'll learn

 - How to build scalable data transformation pipelines using dbt & Snowflake using SQL and Python
-- How to leverage copying data into Snowflake from a public s3 bucket
+- How to leverage copying data into Snowflake from a public S3 bucket

 ## What you need to know

 - Basic to intermediate SQL and python.
 - Basic understanding of dbt fundamentals.
 We recommend the [dbt Fundamentals course](https://courses.getdbt.com/collections) if you're interested.
-- High level machine learning process (encoding, training, testing).
+- High level machine learning process (encoding, training, testing)
 - Simple ML algorithms &mdash; we will use logistic regression to keep the focus on the *workflow*, not algorithms!

 ## What you'll build